 After sending out your save-the-dates, you may be surprised when some pre-wedding presents arrive.
 There are several reasons why loved ones might choose to give their gift early:

-More options: If you’ve created a wedding gift registry, early-bird buyers will have the most options to choose from.
+More options: If you’ve created a wedding gift registry, early bird buyers will have the most options to choose from.
 This may be appealing to loved ones who want to purchase a specific gift, or those facing budget restraints.

 Less stressful: The final reason your guests may send an early gift is the ease.
 Getting ahead of shopping allows loved ones to relax and enjoy your celebration worry-free.

-If you receive a wedding present early, it’s going to affect the timing of your thank you card.
+If you receive a wedding present early, it’s going to affect the timing of your thank you wedding cards.
 Don’t make the mistake of waiting until after the wedding to thank your guest for their generous gift.
 Instead, send out a thank you card within two weeks of receiving the item.

 We all have that loved one.
-The friend or family member who’s just a little bit late to everything.
+The friend or family member who’s just a bit late to everything.
 They might sneak in halfway through your ceremony, or they may send out a gift after your wedding day.